magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 Loops may also occur.
 These problems _should_ be encountered when constructing the `DirectoryOffer`.
 The receiving side will not encounter these issues as it will receive either a file or a collection of files that are all strictly below the base directory.
+Implementations wanting to follow the classic transfer behavior should follow symlinks when descending directories and include the contents of file links (under the name of the link, not the original).

 ## Discussion and Open Questions {#discussion}